Agriculture & Farming

 Agriculture & Farming businesses exempt

-If you are NOT in any environmental scheme: You are not subject to RPA conditionality inspections for GAEC/SMR standards.
-However, the underlying statutory rules still apply and will be enforced by the relevant regulator (Environment Agency, Natural England, APHA, etc.) if you breach them.
+If you are NOT in any environmental scheme: No scheme agreement terms apply to you and there are no RPA scheme inspections.
+However, the underlying statutory rules still apply and will be enforced by the relevant regulator (Environment Agency, Natural England, APHA, RPA for hedgerow management, etc.) if you breach them.
 The difference is enforcement mechanism, not the rules themselves.

 What this means in practice